The Internet Shrine and Library for Pumpkins

 Water 'Em, 'Cuz Pumpkins are Thirsty

 The ideal conditions is moist soil, not too wet as to rob oxygen from the soil and dilute fertilizers and nutrients.
-Not dry by any means.
+Your soil shouldnot be allowed to dry out.
 The notion that allowing the soil to dry will cause the plant to broaden and deepen it's roots is true, but only to an extent.
 In addition, for growers seeking the maximum size, you can't risk providing less than optimum conditions even for a few days, as the real lunkers grow as much as 40-50 pounds a day.

 Water and plenty of it is an essential ingredient to growing the "Big One".
 I've read where pumpkins have shallow roots.
 A friend of mine who farmed in Italy told me that pumpkin roots run deep, seeking water.
 He continued that they are best grown where the water table is near the surface, or near a creek where the soil contains more moisture.

 Most of us, especially in suburbia, have little choice of location.
 And when we do have some choice, we choose the sunniest site first as we can always provide water through some means of irrigation.
 Therefore, it doesn't matter whether the roots are shallow or deep.
 As mid summer approaches, almost all avid growers need to bring water to the vine.

 Here are some of the means and methods(to the madness) that can be used to supplement the water that Mother Nature provides:

 I strongly recommend a combination of a couple of these methods and will discourage you from others.
 But however you provide the water, minimize water to the leaves, especially at night as excess moisture promotes disease.

 Underground soaker hoses or drip lines are this authors' top choice for primary watering.
 Coupled with a small tank, water can be continuously provided to the roots, and will not water the weeds at the same time.
 In addition, you can add fertilizer to the water in the tanks and direct feed the roots.